DeviPriyaRajeswariKotagiri/Testing/docs/DESIGN.md

 ### Application contains 4 configuration files in reference-domain module

 * JpaConfiguration - For managing the JPA configuration
-* MongoConfiguration - For managing the MongoDB configuration
 * ReferenceDomainAutoConfiguration - For managing the common application configuration
 * SecretsConfiguration - For managing the secrets configuration.
 Developer must create blank “secrets.properties” file in “c:\\Temp” folder.